 Submissions will be judged by professional artists and winning artwork will be featured in the CCE Nassau Annual Gardening Calendar.

-Click here for rules and information regarding the competition.
+Click here for the forms regarding rules and information regarding the submissions.

 Jim Minet maintains a studio in New York, on Long Island - working in watercolor, acrylic, and oil.
 Jim studied at The Art Student's League in Manhattan and taught drawing and painting at the 92nd Street Y in Manhattan.
 Jim now teaches at the Nassau County Museum of Art and Mills Pond House historical site and gallery in Smithtown, NY, and on Skillshare.com.